MicrosoftDocs/fabric-docs/docs/data-factory/cost-estimation-from-azure-data-factory-to-fabric-pipeline.md

 ms.custom: FY25Q1-Linter
 ---

-# Cost estimation for Fabric pipelines based on Dataflow Gen1 equivalent activities in Azure Data Factory
+# Cost estimation for Fabric pipelines based on equivalent activities in Azure Data Factory

 The purpose of this document is to guide you in estimating the cost of running the same activities in the Fabric Data Factory Pipeline instead of Azure Data Factory or Synapse Pipelines, and estimating the cost of running Dataflows Gen2 in Fabric Data Factory instead of Dataflows Gen1.